FX-Frequent Express

 Reducing our carbon emissions

-Like all of our regular bus service, the FX2-Division buses will run on renewable diesel, a cleaner-burning fuel we’re using to reduce our greenhouse gas emissions.
+Like all of our regular bus service, the FX2-Division buses run on renewable diesel, a cleaner-burning fuel we’re using to reduce our greenhouse gas emissions.

 Looking to the future